PopcornTimeCommunity/desktop/README.md

 #### Quickstart:

+### Requirements

+1. You must have git installed
+2. You must have npm installed

 ### Running
+*Runs the app without building, useful for testing*

 1. `npm install`
 1. `npm start`

 ### Building
+*Builds the app for a packaged, runnable app*

 1. `npm install`
 1. `gulp build` **OR** `node_modules/.bin/gulp build` depending whether you have gulp installed globally or not.
 You can also build for different platforms by passing them with the `-p` argument as a comma-seperated list (For example: `gulp build -p osx32,win32`